josdejong/svelte-jsoneditor/README.md

 JSONEditor.prototype.scrollTo(path: JSONPath): Promise<void>
 ```

 Scroll the editor vertically such that the specified path comes into view.
 Only applicable to modes `tree` and `table`.
 The path will be expanded when needed.
-The returned Promise is resolved after scrolling is finished.
+The returned promise is resolved after scrolling is finished.

 #### findElement